 Funding for HIV prevention research and development (R&D) is crucial for continued innovation in the field.
 Tracking this funding, its volume, direction and source, makes it possible to address opportunities and gaps, hold the global community accountable to its promises, and sustain forward momentum in the fight to end the epidemic.

-Other key findings of the 2015 funding analysis include:
+Other key findings from the 2016 funding analysis include:

 - An intensifying funding imbalance exists with a handful of donors accounting for the majority of spending.
 According to estimates tracked by the Working Group, for every dollar spent on HIV prevention R&D, 88 cents came from just two donors.

 - There is diminished funding beyond the US public sector, with 15 countries representing only six percent of the overall funding at US$71 million (down from US$119 million in 2015).

 - In keeping with the trend observed since 2010, the number of philanthropies engaged in HIV prevention research dropped from 27 to 12 in 2016.

 - The emphasis on implementation science or the ‘science of delivery’ is still strong for biomedical options like circumcision and PrEP.

 - Development assistance for health (DAH) funding for HIV prevention R&D declined for the 5th consecutive year.
 Effective and innovative prevention strategies are key to ending the AIDS epidemic, which is why prevention R&D must regain its prominence in the global agenda.